Happy or Not, “Don’t Divorce” is an Eye-

 Audio book preview:

-Enough, says psychologist Diane Medved.
-If you’re hurtling down the road to divorce, put on the brakes.
+Psychologist Diane Medved has the answers.
+If you’re on the road to divorce, put on the brakes!
 Don’t let your spouse, your friends, or the “divorce industry” rush you into ending your marriage.
 Take a deep breath and read this book.

 - The divorce rate was never 50%, and is much less than at its 1981 peak now–but that fake 50% figure kicks around, normalizing divorce because “everybody does it.”